 - Use updated antivirus or anti-malware software

-- Enable a reliable VPN for encrypted streaming
+- Enable a reliable VPN to encrypt your connection

 - Avoid clicking unknown ads or pop-ups